 Christine has been working for Royal LePage for two years; however, real estate has been a lifelong passion.
 With a bookkeeping certificate in tow, she is knowledgeable in finance and can aid you with the financial questions that come with acquiring a property.
 Her background in science is evident in the meticulous detail that she puts into her work.

-Christine enjoys playing with her daughter, hiking with her dog, swimming, writing, and traveling the world.
+Christine enjoys playing with her daughters, hiking with her dog, swimming, writing, and traveling the world.

 What did you do before real estate?